John Randolph of Roanoke: Political career

+General Thomas Marsh Forman

+Between 1807 and 1826, Randolph regularly wrote to General Thomas Marsh Forman.
+In his correspondence, it was revealed he had an affection for Joseph Randolph Bryan and Thomas Marsh Bryan Forman, two sons of his "dearest friend", Joseph Bryan.

 Death, legacy and honors

-He died in Philadelphia on May 24, 1833.
+Randolph died in Philadelphia on May 24, 1833.
 He never married.
 Randolph is buried in the Hollywood Cemetery, Richmond, Virginia.
 His Virginia home, Roanoke Plantation, remains standing today, and was listed on the National Register of Historic Places in 1973.